This post may contain affiliate links. Please read our disclosure policy.

 Store: the shelf life of the crystallized ginger will depend on whether it’s coated in sugar (which extends the shelf life).
 When stored in an airtight container in a cool, dark location, sugar-coated ginger should last several months (around 3 months).
 In comparison, non-sugar-coated crystallized ginger is best stored in an airtight container in the fridge/freezer.

-Fridge: candied ginger stored in its syrup will store for 6 months (up to a year, in some cases) in the refrigerator in a sterilized airtight jar/container.
+Fridge: candied ginger stored in its syrup will keep for 6 months (up to a year, in some cases) in the refrigerator in a sterilized airtight jar/container.
 Crystallized sugar will last up to 6 months in the fridge in an airtight container (with or without sugar-coating, though sugared will last longer).

 Top tip: if you’re worried about the candied ginger mixture crystallizing, you can add a spoonful of glucose or corn syrup to the mixture in place of some of the sugar when boiling it.